iz0qwm/ecowitt_http_gateway/README.md

 1) creates a .JSON file in /var/log/ecowitt ( overwrited every update, contains only last data )<br>
 2) creates a .CSV file in /var/log/ecowitt ( appended every update, contains all data )<br>
 3) converts in metric all data a resend to a Meteotemplate web site on Internet<br>
+4) can create and send via FTP a file for the weather station registered on Meteonetwork.it

 <b>SIMPLE INSTALL GUIDE</b>:
 - Install Apache